 Our reportable segments consist of Ammonia, Granular Urea, UAN, AN and Other.
 These segments are differentiated by products.
-Our chief operating decision maker (CODM) is our President and Chief Executive Officer, who uses gross margin to evaluate segment performance and allocate resources.
-The CODM meets periodically with other members of senior management to analyze segment performance, including comparing actual results to projected results, with consideration to the costs incurred to produce and deliver the product.
-In addition, our CODM uses gross margin by reportable segment to make key operating decisions, such as the determination of capital expenditures and the allocation of operating budgets, to help guide strategic decisions to align with company-wide goals.
-Total other operating expenses (consisting primarily of selling, general and administrative expenses and other operating-net) and non-operating expenses (consisting primarily of interest and income taxes) are centrally managed and are not included in the measurement of segment profitability reviewed by the CODM.
-The ammonia and other products that are upgraded into Granular Urea, UAN, AN and Other products are transferred at cost into the results of those products.
+Our management uses gross margin to evaluate segment performance and allocate resources.
+Total other operating costs and expenses (consisting primarily of selling, general and administrative expenses and other operating-net) and non-operating expenses (consisting primarily of interest and income taxes) are centrally managed and are not included in the measurement of segment profitability reviewed by management.

-Our assets, with the exception of goodwill, are not monitored by or reported to our CODM by segment; therefore, we do not present total assets by segment.
+Our assets, with the exception of goodwill, are not monitored by or reported to our chief operating decision maker by segment; therefore, we do not present total assets by segment.
 Goodwill by segment is presented in Note 9-Goodwill and Other Intangible Assets.

-Segment data for gross margin, including sales and cost of sales, which also includes significant expenses, for the years ended December 31, 2024, 2023 and 2022 are presented in the tables below.
+Segment data for sales, cost of sales and gross margin for 2023, 2022 and 2021 are presented in the table below.